Inua Ellams was born in Nigeria in 1984 to a Muslim father and Christian mother, and fled with his family to England at age twelve.

 He started performing in cafes in 2003 and has since worked in venues which include Queen Elizabeth Hall, Tate Britain, Theatre Royal Stratford and Glastonbury Festival.
 He has also undertaken several commissions, including those for Tate Modern, Soho Theatre and for the BBC's Politics Show.

-On Sunday, 3 September 2017 Inua will be bringing his wild energy to explore national identity and belonging in An Evening with an Immigrant at Sydney Opera House as part of Antidote, a festival of ideas, art & action.
+Inua brought his wild energy to explore national identity and belonging in An Evening with an Immigrant at Sydney Opera House as part of Antidote 2017, a festival of ideas, art & action.